Academy of Natural Sciences of Drexel University: History

 During the first decades of the United States, Philadelphia was the cultural capital and one of the country's commercial centers.
 Two of the city's institutions, the Library Company and the American Philosophical Society, were centers of enlightened thought and scientific inquiry.

-The increasing sophistication of the earth and life sciences, combined with a growing awareness of the variety of life and landscape in the American wilderness that has not been discovered, led a small group of naturalists to establish the Academy of Natural Sciences in the winter of 1812.
-The academy was meant to foster a gathering of fellow naturalists, and nurture the growth and credibility of American science.
+The increasing sophistication of the earth and life sciences, combined with a growing awareness of the variety of life and landscape in the American wilderness, led a small group of naturalists to establish the Academy of Natural Sciences in the winter of 1812.
+The academy was meant to foster a gathering of fellow naturalists and to nurture the growth and credibility of American science.
 They frequently looked to their European counterparts for inspiration and expertise and longed to be regarded as equals.
 On 25 April 1817 they were incorporated into the society under the title of the Academy of Natural Sciences of Philadelphia by the legislature of Pennsylvania.
 By 1 January 1818, eight members were published.

 In 2011, the Academy became affiliated with nearby Drexel University and changed its name to the Academy of Natural Sciences of Drexel University.

+Throughout the mid-2020s, the Academy faced increasing financial pressures.
+In September 2025, they announced that they would reduce museum visiting hours and lay off several people.
+These reduced weekday operating hours also resulted in the cancellation of their children's science camp program in February 2026.
+On September 1, 2026, the Academy announced that their museum would permanently close at the end of the month.